 For more options, check out our recommendations for the best budget and cheap monitors, the best 1440p gaming monitors, and the best 27-inch gaming monitors.

-The Dell G2724D and the Samsung Odyssey G5/G50D S27DG50 are 1440p 27-inch gaming monitors.
+The Dell G2724D and the Samsung Odyssey G50D S27DG50 are 1440p 27-inch gaming monitors.
 Both monitors are very similar; you may prefer to get whichever is less expensive.
 However, if you care a lot about motion handling, the Dell is a better choice, as it has better motion handling.
 The Dell is also a better choice if you use your monitor for console gaming, as it's more compatible with consoles.

-The LG 27GR75Q-B and the Samsung Odyssey G5/G50D S27DG50 are 1440p 27-inch gaming monitors.
-Both monitors are similar, and you may prefer to get whichever is less expensive.
-However, the Samsung is better if you plan to use the monitor in a bright room, as it gets much brighter.
+The MSI G274QPF-QD and the Samsung Odyssey G50D S27DG50 are 1440p 27-inch gaming monitors.
+The MSI is the better choice if you care about colors, as it displays a far wider range of colors in HDR.
+However, if you plan to use the monitor in a bright room, the Samsung is a better option, as it gets notably brighter.

-The LG 27GL850-B/27GL83A-B and the Samsung Odyssey G5/G50D S27DG50 are 27-inch 1440p gaming monitors.
+The LG 27GL850-B/27GL83A-B and the Samsung Odyssey G50D S27DG50 are 27-inch 1440p gaming monitors.
 The Samsung is a better choice if you plan to game next to a window, as it gets much brighter.
 However, the LG is better if you want the sharpest image, as it has better motion handling.

 The build quality is satisfactory, though the back plastic flexes.
 Our unit has two dead pixels, though they aren't visible with most content.
 One of the dead pixels is visible at the upper right of the black uniformity picture.